 Day 4: Full circle

-On the final day of adventure, we learn more about the planning behind the D-Day Landings and close off the experience at the place where everything started.
-End with exploration with:
+On the final day of the adventure, we learned more about the planning behind the D-Day Landings and closed off the experience at the place where everything started – the beaches of Normandy.
+We visited:

 Maisy Battery: This quaint village is home to a 2km walkthrough of original German trenches, and WWII bunkers and shelters.